shahidikram0701/ParallelProgrammingWithCUDA/Project/README.md

 The CUDA API Statistics section shows the CUDA API calls that are executed.
 The CUDA Kernel Statistics lists all the kernels that were executed during the profiling session.
 There are also more details on the CUDA memory operations (CudaMemcpy) listed.
 There are columns corresponding to percentage of time consumed, total time, number of calls, and average/min/max time of those calls.
 Use **your** `nsys` profiling output corresponding to the section above to answer the questions for your report.

-Think about the distinction between a CUDA API call and a kernel launch, and describe it briefly in your report.
-The CUDA documentation describes [kernels](http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#kernels) and the [programming interface](http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#programming-interface).

 You can find more information about `nsys` in the [Nsight Systems Documentation](https://docs.nvidia.com/nsight-systems/UserGuide/#cli-profiling)

 ***Kernel level profiling using Nsight-Compute***